SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 My recommendation is to take some time to look around before buying anything.
 You might find the same item for a better price at a shop down the block.

-On the corner of Waverly Place and Sacramento Street, you will also find one of the best music stores in the city, the Clarion Music Company.
+On the corner of Waverly Place and Sacramento Street, you will find one of the best music stores and schools in the city, the Clarion Performing Arts Center.

-You can also grab a bite to eat at the Utopia Cafe where they serve up amazing clay pot dishes.
+You can grab a bite to eat at the Utopia Cafe, where they serve up amazing clay pot dishes.
 You should also head to the top floor of 125 Waverly Place to check out the historic Tin How Temple.

 Where do the locals shop?
 They shop on Stockton Street.